How to Install a Rubber Roof Over an insulated Warm Deck Roof

 Step 7 - How to Apply Contact Adhesive

 Apply the contact adhesive thinly to both the roof deck, any up-stands and the back of the rubber.
 A Mini roller or paint brush can be used.
 Make sure the contact adhesive is touch dry prior to rolling the rubber roof back in to position.
-The contact adhesive can take any where from 2 minutes to 15 minutes to become fully touch dry.
-If the rubber roof is rolled back in to position to early then bubbles/blister will appear caused by the gas given off buy the drying contact bonding adhesive.
+The contact adhesive can take anywhere from 2 minutes to 15 minutes to become fully touch dry.
+If the rubber roof is rolled back in to position to early then bubbles/blisters will appear caused by the gas given off buy the drying contact bonding adhesive.
 These blisters will disappear within a relatively short period of time.

 Step 8 - How to Fit Rubber Roof Edge Trims